ahadpaksoy/verification-code-extractor/README.md

 # Email Verification Code Extractor

-This Python script connects to a Gmail account via IMAP, retrieves the latest email from the inbox, and extracts a 6-digit verification code from the email's body.
+This Python script connects to a Gmail account via IMAP, retrieves the latest email from the inbox, and extracts a 6-digit (you can change it as you wish ofc) verification code from the email's body.
 This is useful for automating processes that require verification codes sent via email.

 ## Requirements